spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/sending-a-basic-response.md

 title: Sending a basic response
 ---

 Whenever a user types in a slash command Slack will send an http request to the Laravel app.
 Keep in mind that you have only 3 seconds to respond.
-If handling the request takes longer that that you should use [delayed responses](/laravel-slack-slash-command/v1/usage/sending-delayed-responses).
+If handling the request takes longer than that you should use [delayed responses](/laravel-slack-slash-command/v1/usage/sending-delayed-responses).

-Whenever a request from slack hits the Laravel app the package will go over all classes that are present in the `handlers` key of the config file.
+Whenever a request from slack hits the Laravel app the package will go over all classes in the `handlers` key of the config file to see which one should send a response.
 Let's review how you can create your own handler.

 Here's a simple example: